 The standard family unit

 In many countries, the idea of a family is simply a mother, a father, and children.
 Any other configuration of family – single parent, two fathers, two mothers, unmarried parents – is not even considered, and sometimes even looked down upon.

 As we travel, we won’t need to worry about some of the challenges that our single parent friends or gay friends may face, and that certainly puts us in a position of privilege.

 Being able to blend in

-Acknowledging our travel privilege
+Going beyond just acknowledging our travel privilege

 As we move in this world as a nomadic family, I want to make sure that we remain mindful of that privilege in our interactions with others.
 And I hope that we can also use our privilege to advocate for and support others who may not be as lucky as us.